Dry - Gravel Gardens

 An experienced and forward-thinking landscape designer

-Mark Laurence has many years of experience as a sustainable garden and landscape designer.
-He has also worked extensively with living walls, is a consulting arborist (in the Middle-East), speaker at many sutainability conferences and with many published articles.
+Mark Laurence has many years of experience as a environmentally-aware garden and landscape designer.
+He has also worked extensively with living walls, is a consulting arborist (in the Middle-East), speaker at many sutainability conferences and writer of articles.

-Based in Chichester, West Sussex, Mark works throughout the UK; he also works internationally in Europe, Scandinavia, the USA and the Middle-East.
-He is a committee member of the Society of Garden Designers, with a speciality in Sustainability, a Chartered Horticulturalist and Professional Member of the International Society of Arboriculture.
-Since 2007, Mark has developed and pioneered the use of modular hydroponic living wall systems and worked with them in the UK, Chicago, Norway and Dubai.
-Some of London's most iconic green walls were designed by Mark.
+Based in Chichester, West Sussex, Mark works throughout the UK, internationally in Europe, Scandinavia, the USA and the particularly the Middle-East.
+He is a past committee member of the Society of Garden Designers, a Chartered Horticulturalist and Professional Member of the International Society of Arboriculture.

-Mark's passion and focus is to create beautiful gardens which are adapted to thrive even with the climate crisis, which reconnect and empower people, reduce the level of external inputs needed and create homes and refuge for our vibrant wildlife.
+Mark's passion and focus is to create beautiful gardens/landscapes which are plant-adapted to thrive even with the climate crisis, which reconnect and empower people, reduce the level of external inputs needed and create homes and refuge for our belegeured wildlife.

 Mark working with trees in Abu Dhabi

 let's discuss your project